DataIntegrationGroup/devosaurus/docs/why.md

 ---

 # Why
+    The New Mexico Water Data Initiative (NMWDI) has developed multiple core tools:

+    1. AMP API
+    2. Weaver
+    3. Data Integration Engine (DIE)

+    Each of these tools serves a specific purpose and is designed to work together to provide a comprehensive set of data services to users.

 ## Why AMP API
-    1. Provicdes a single point of access to all data in NMAquifer
+    1. Provides a single point of access to all data in NMAquifer

 ## Why Weaver
     1. Modern component-based web application using React